fsantanna-no/ce0/doc/memory.md

    \_/
 ```

-We distinguish an owned reference from a pointer in the sense that the latter
+A pointer to a recursive type holds a *weak reference (ptr)* to its value and
+distinguishes from a reference (ref) as follows:

-does not own the actual value and requires [pointer operations](TODO) to
+- A pointer does not own the allocated value.
+- A pointer requires [pointer operations](TODO) to manipulate the allocated value.

-manipulate it.
+## Mutation Modes

 A recursive type that contains pointers to itself is classified as
 *append only* (as opposed to the default *movable*):